katieamazing/rc_misc/2017-04-24-Python-Sparklies.md

 The \__str\__ method is a somewhat-more-general representation of the instance.
 It builds and returns a string when called.
 It might contain information about the attributes of that specific instance.
 The \__str\__ method should produce text which the end user of the program might find useful, or at the very least, non-alarming.

 These methods are automatically called when you have a print(object) line in your code. print() looks for the \__str\__ method first, and if it does not find it, falls back to \__repr\__.
 If neither exist, you get that weird memory address output.
 If you have both, and want \__repr\__, you can call it directly by using the repr() function.

+Hopefully you found some value in that things it took me a year to learn in Python!
+If you found it useful or helpful, I'd appreciate a [retweet](link to a twitter post that doesn't exist yet).
+Thanks to my editors, YOUR-NAME-HERE and YOUR-NAME-HERE.